Thomas doesn’t break sweat in winning finale at Firestone

 “Things could have certainly gone better,” Woods said.
 “But it is what it is, and on to next week.”

-Thomas must feel the same way.
-He had gone five months since his last victory, a playoff win at the Honda Classic.
-While he didn’t feel as though he were playing poorly, he didn’t have the results to back it up.
-Now he does, and Thomas heads to St. Louis next week for the PGA Championship, where he will try to join Woods as the only players to win back-to-back in stroke play.
-Woods did it twice.
+“It was kind of one of the few things left that I felt I needed to knock off or felt that would have been nice to add to the resume, for sure,” Thomas said.
+“To win on a golf course like this, a championship golf course and always against a very tough field, it just felt great.”

+Sweetest of all was seeing his grandparents, especially the embrace after he tapped in for par to finish at 15-under 265.
+Thomas turned his head and placed it comfortably on his grandfather’s shoulder.

-Thomas had not had a score better than 67, and he had not finished higher than a tie for 28th in his two previous appearances at Firestone.
+So ended a finale at Firestone that otherwise lacked drama.
+Thomas had not finished better than a tie for 28th in his two previous appearances at Firestone.
+He wound up winning the last one.

 “I’m glad I finally played well around here, just in time to leave,” he said.